 The sign-up process is pretty straight forward.
-With Klarna, you need a valid phone number plus your email address for the initial process.
-After signing up, you can browse the app.
-You can view products and add to cart, but you will need to verify your payment information before purchasing the first item.
-Afterpay also requires the email address (phone in some locations) to create an account.
-You will need to add your card details, and they will charge a small amount to verify the payment method.
+With Klarna, you need a valid phone number and your email address for the initial process.
+After signing up, you can browse the app and add products to cart, but you will need to verify your payment information before purchasing the first item.

 How do both work?

 Afterpay, on the contrary, is different.
 After you have signed up, you get to see many stores.
-Tapping 0n each one shows the website and in-store options.
-Unlike Klarna, Afterpay offers both online and in-store.
-The second menu is your barcode menu.
-This is where the spending limit is specified.
-You can refresh the barcode if you can’t see it there.
+Tapping 0n each shows the website and in-store products.
+Unlike Klarna, Afterpay offers both online and in-store shopping.
+The second tab on the app is where you find the barcode and the limit.
+You can refresh the barcode if you don’t see.
 Furthermore, the barcode is only for in-store purchases.
-After you have selected the products, you will show the barcode to the cashier, and they will scan and process the payment.
+While purchasing anything in-store, you show the barcode to the cashier, and they scan and process the payment.

 Afterpay, on the other hand, also charges the first payment on the purchase day, and the rest are every fortnight.
 If you miss a payment, you will be charged a $10 fee.
-Afterpay does not use any rating system, but not paying the required amount may lead to not increase in limit or worst, decrease.
+Afterpay does not use any rating system, but not paying the required amount may lead to no limit increase.

-When you refund something, you must notify Klarna customer service, so then they can process the request and expect the refund soon.
+When you refund something, you must notify Klarna customer service, so then they can process the request.
 If you don’t inform them, there will be a delay in the refund process.
-With Afterpay, while refunding in-store and online, the system will automatically detect the payment method and email address, and you’ll get the money back to your account.
+With Afterpay, while refunding in-store and online, the system will automatically detect the email address, and you’ll get the money back to your account.